ourworldventures/ourworld_books_OLD/content/ow_techsolutions/solution_sovereign_internet.md

 Allow everyone in the country to participate in a more GDP positive inclusive internet experience.
 There are a vast number of projects which fit underneath this category, but it's all about providing a sovereign digital future for every Country citizen.

-### A Public Unified and Sovereign  Digital Backbone For ZANZIBAR OURTOWN
+### A Public, Unified and Sovereign  system for Governance

-The upgraded sovereign internet digital backbone needs to be able to support:
+The upgraded sovereign internet system needs to be able to support:

 * Digital identity.
 * Voting and other Operational Services